 The rider accumulates penalty points in each phase based on varying factors and the rider with the lowest amount of points at the end of the three phases takes home top honors.
 The sport evolved from a military contest to an Olympic competition.
 It is an exciting sport attracting interest from all levels of sports enthusiasts, from weekend hobby riders to professional international stars.

 Please check out the Phases of Eventing page to read more about each phase.

 Dress comfortably but in layers.
 Our show will start off earlier enough that the weather may be chilly but then warm up as the day goes on.
 Wear comfortable shoes.
 You will be walking in the desert.
 Although our course has been cleared of weeds and wild things, you will be sitting off course, and therefore in the dirt.

 Items to bring:

 - Bring a folding chair, something easy to carry from one jump to the next.
-You may be assigned to several different locations as the morning goes on and being able to get there is important.
+You may be assigned to several different locations as the day goes on and being able to get there is important.